-Overlap in positions.

-Disciplinary actions

-For Support employees:

-Acting Appointments.

-Original appointments and hiring salaries for original appointments.

-Annual and other salary increases up to and in excess of the pay range maximums.

-Salary changes due to promotion, reassignment, and/or demotion.

-Dual employment and/or dual compensation.

-Addition, deletion and transfer of authorized positions.

-Classification and reclassification of positions.

-Overlap in positions.
+9) Overlap in positions.

-Disciplinary actions.
+10) Disciplinary actions.

+11) Terminations and non-reappointments

+12) Other HR functions as needed.

+DEFINITIONS

-For purposes of these policies, the Personnel Program, the following definitions apply:
+For purposes of the Personnel Program, the following definitions apply:

-“University employees are those persons who have been hired by the University, receive financial compensation to perform services for the University, and whose work is directed and controlled by the University.
-The term "employee" includes those identified in Section G below and does not include volunteers or independent contractors.
+“University employees” or “employees” are those individuals who have been hired by the University, receive financial compensation to perform services for the University, and whose work is directed and controlled by the University.

-University employees are required to adhere to the University's Code of Conduct and Ethics policies.

-The provisions of this Personnel Program are subject to all applicable Federal and Florida laws.

-Personnel Programs

-For the purposes of the Human Resources Personnel Program, the word "University" means the University of North Florida and includes the Board of Trustees ("Board").
-The phrase "University President" includes designee.

-The University is committed to equal employment opportunity and nondiscrimination towards applicants and employees with respect to race, color, religion, age, disability, sex, sexual orientation, marital status, national origin, and veteran status consistent with Federal and State law.
-Unlawful discrimination, harassment, and retaliation are prohibited by the University.
-Behavior that constitutes unlawful discrimination, harassment, or retaliation is unacceptable.
+The term "employee" excludes volunteers and independent contractors.

-University employment consists of the following defined categories:
+B. University employees are categorized into one or more of the following categories:

-EXECUTIVE SERVICE: Executive Service positions ordinarily report directly to the University President, unless otherwise specified in writing, and may include the vice presidents and other positions responsible for policy-making at the executive level.
+1) EXECUTIVE SERVICE: Executive Service employees ordinarily report directly to the University President, unless otherwise specified in writing.
+Executive Service employees may include the vice presidents and other positions responsible for policymaking at the executive level.

-Employees in the Executive Service serve at the will of the University President, do not have tenure, and have no expectation of appointment beyond a 60 days notice period.
-However, faculty members who serve in positions designated as Executive Service shall retain their earned tenure as a faculty member.
+Employees in Executive Service serve at the will of the University President and have no expectation of appointment beyond a 60 days’ notice period.
+However, tenured faculty members who serve in positions designated as Executive Service retain their earned tenure as a faculty member.

-FACULTY defines positions assigned the principal responsibility of teaching, research, or public service activities or for Administrative responsibility for functions directly related to the academic mission.
+2) UNIVERSITY TEACHING FACULTY: An employee is categorized as Faculty if they provide direct instruction, research, public service, student support, and administrative duties that may vary from semester to semester.
+Faculty includes any employee on a faculty pay plan as well as adjunct faculty on an Other Personnel Services (OPS) pay plan.
+Faculty may provide direct instructional services to students or provide direct or indirect support in the instruction of students by establishing curriculum and other requirements involved in teaching students.
+Instructional services also include classroom activities, research laboratories, co-curricular activities or service activities in which students participate.
+These employees may be on a tenured/tenured-track line or under contract by the university in a faculty or other academic personnel or personnel support position.
+Faculty hold a variety of positions such as provost, deans, professors, lecturers, librarians, distinguished professors, eminent scholars, curators, scholars, scientists, engineers, and clinicians.

+3) ADMINISTRATORS: An administrator is an employee who has managerial responsibilities for the operations of departments, teams, units, projects, or programs.
+Administrators do not have a faculty pay plan designation.

-ADMINISTRATIVE defines positions assigned Administrative and management responsibilities or professional duties at the department/unit level, or above, including those historically referred to as A&P.
+4) ADMINISTRATIVE AND PROFESSIONAL: Administrative and Professional employees (also known as “A&P”) are employees who perform administrative and management responsibilities or professional duties at the department/unit level, or above, that do not fall within the definition of Administrators.

-SUPPORT defines positions assigned paraprofessional, clerical, secretarial, technical, skilled crafts, service, or maintenance duties, including those historically referred to as USPS.
+4) SUPPORT: An employee is a Support employee if they are in a position that performs paraprofessional, clerical, secretarial, technical, skilled crafts, service, or maintenance duties, including those historically referred to as USPS.

-Other Personnel Services (OPS): defines temporary employment with no guarantee of continued employment.
+5) OTHER PERSONNEL SERVICES (OPS): An OPS employee is a temporary employee with no guarantee of continued employment.
+OPS employees also may not be eligible for certain benefits available to other types of University employees.
+See, e.g., Florida Statute § 110.131.

+EXPECTATIONS REGARDING EMPLOYMENT

-The University Personnel Program is not a contract or a guarantee of employment and may be subject to change in accordance with appropriate procedures.
+The University Personnel Program is not a contract or a guarantee of employment and may be subject to change.

-References: 1001.74 (4), (19), (34); 1001.75 (16); 1012.91 (1); 119.07 (1) FS. and any relevant Collective Bargaining Agreements.

-History: NEW 2-1-06; Repealed 6C9-4
+University employees are required to adhere to the University’s Code of Conduct and Ethics policies, as well as all other University regulations and policies.

+The provisions of the Personnel Program are subject to all applicable federal, state, and local laws.

+Pursuant to Florida Statute § 435.05, employees must inform the University immediately if arrested for any of the disqualifying offenses listed in Florida Statute § 435.04(2) while employed by the University.